 - Text symbol internationalization properties such as text direction, glyph orientation, region language, and font encoding

+Simple single-line or advanced label expressions in Arcade, VBScript, JScript, and Python languages are supported in vector tiles.
+SQL queries used to label a subset of features based on a field value are also supported.
 Label expressions are processed and stored as a property value in vector tiles with the property name of "_name".
 If more than one label class is being labeled, the property name will contain a number corresponding to label class order "_name1", "_name2", and so on.

 Label formatting tags are not supported and are removed from the label text in the vector tiles.

-Maplex labels can be configured to stack dynamically based on characters present in the label, and space available on the map.
+Maplex labels can be configured to stack dynamically based on characters present in the label and space available on the map.
 Alternatively, Maplex labels can be configured to force stacking based on the presence of specified characters.
 Vector tiles do not support dynamic stacking but do support forced stacking.
 The vector tile creation process applies forced stacking to the text written to the name property of the feature being labeled.